 Recognizing and Responding to Signs of Distress in Students

 Listening, supporting, and encouraging your friends can really make a difference in their life.
-Sometimes you might hesitate to bring up a concern because you are afraid you will upset your friend, hurt your friendship, or prompt them to do something harmful to themselves, but most of the time your friend will be grateful to know that someone cared enough to reach out and take a risk.
+Sometimes you might hesitate to bring up a concern because you are afraid you will upset your friend, hurt your friendship, or not be helpful, but most of the time your friend will be grateful to know that someone cared enough to reach out and take a risk.

 If you see these signs you should be thinking about reaching out or letting someone know: